What Does Basil Taste Like?

 • Christmas basil is a hybrid of Thai and Genovese basil.
 It is prized for its fruity, aromatic flavor, which has been described as being similar to wine with a hint of pine.
 This versatile herb can be used in a variety of dishes, including pesto, sauces, salads, and herbal teas.
 It is also a popular ingredient in cocktails and other drinks.

-Also read: What Does Tarragon Taste Like?
+Also read: What Does Basil Look Like?

 How To Use Basil In Cooking?